rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 The plugin uses the standard RabbitMQ plugin build environment; see <http://www.rabbitmq.com/plugin-development.html>.

-Currently you need bug23749 of rabbitmq-server and rabbitmq-codegen.

 It will listen on the standard AMQP port, 5672.
 To reconfigure this, do so as you would for 0-9-1.
 Clients connecting with 0-9-1 and 0-8 will continue to work on the same port.